rafaelcamargo/portfolio/src/scripts/blog/posts/improving-the-developer-experience-with-smart-form.md

 </div>
 <script src="../scripts/smart-form.js"></script>

-Here is all I needed to implement to create this form:
+- Here is all I needed to code while creating this form:

 - Email address validation
 - Request fired on submit
 - Data reset on submit success

-Below, everything the form brings me without making me write one single line of code:
+Below, everything the form brings to me without making me write one single line of code:

 1. Shows an asterisk aside required field labels
 2. Shows the error message for invalid fields only after the user blurs them at least once.